sjoedwards/learning-repo/README.md

 # Learning Repo

-Hi! 👋🏼

-This is a monorepo for experimenting with and showcasing technologies of interest.
+A monorepo for experimenting with and showcasing technologies of interest.

 ## Projects 🖥